ClementNerma/Rave/docs/books/hybrid.md

 println!(*ptr is 0); // Prints: "true"
 ```

-### Target's state
+### Referred's state

-A pointer has a double state: the state of the entity containing the pointer, and the state of the referred.
+Like any entities, pointers have a state (variable or constant), that is not related to the state of their reference's target.

-For example, the pointer itself can either be mutable, which means we can change the value of the entity it refers to, or constant, to make its reference immutable.
+For example, the pointer itself can either be mutable, which means we can change its reference and so its target, or constant, to make its reference immutable.

 ```sn
 let i = 1;